telexintegrations/ekefan-go/README.md

   go run main.go
   ```

-- Using your api testing client send a get request to `http://localhost:8080/test-error`
+- Using your api testing client, send a get request to `http://localhost:8080/test-error`
 - To mimick telex's tick request, send a post request to `https://ekefan-go.onrender.com/tick` with this payload:

     ```json